 Investing in the health of adolescents can help prevent an estimated 1.4 million deaths that occur globally every year due to road traffic injuries, violence, suicide, human immunodeficiency virus (HIV) and pregnancy-related causes.
-It can also improve the health and well-being of millions of adolescents who experience health problems such as depression, anaemia or HIV infection.
-Investing in health promotion activities among adolescents now, such as anti-smoking and healthy eating initiatives, could yield huge returns in reducing the occurrence of non-communicable diseases such as lung cancer and diabetes in later life.
+It can also improve the health and well-being of millions of adolescents who experience health problems such as depression, anaemia or HIV infection; and promote the adoption of healthy behaviours that can prevent health problems that occur later in life, such as cardiovascular diseases and lung cancer resulting from physical inactivity and tobacco use initiated during adolescence.
 Additionally, it can prevent problems in the next generation such as prematurity and low birth weight in infants born to very young mothers (Chandra-Mouli, 2013).